oracle/ktls-utils/README.md

 * support for root device / filesystem with TLS
 * support for sharing TLS sessions across sockets
 * support for multiple PSK identities
+* support for multiple trust chains for server verification

 ### Server-side work